 The Faculty Manual requires that a full time, tenured faculty member desiring a sabbatical leave must submit an application to her/his unit's Rank, Tenure, and Sabbatical Committee through the Chair (if applicable) and Dean at least 10 months before the beginning of the semester in which the proposed leave will occur.
 Applications for the fall and spring terms of the subsequent academic year must ordinarily be submitted by October 1; because the course schedule is prepared for the full academic year in December and program administrators must know which faculty members will be on sabbatical leave.

 Twelve semesters of full time service since hiring or since the previous sabbatical leave are required for eligibility.
-For example, if a sabbatical were taken in the fall of 2008, then the earliest date for the next sabbatical would be spring of 2014.
-If a sabbatical were taken in the spring of 2009, then the earliest date for the next sabbatical would be fall of 2015.
+For example, if a sabbatical were taken in the spring of 2011, then the earliest date for the next sabbatical would be fall of 2017.
+If a sabbatical were taken in the fall of 2011, then the earliest date for the next sabbatical would be spring of 2018.
 Priority in scheduling approved sabbatical leaves is based on seniority if resources do not permit scheduling all requests in a given year.

-Sabbatical Proposalbing the proposed leave should contain the following:
+Sabbatical Proposal The application describing the proposed leave should contain the following:

 (1) Cover Sheet